30 Best Historical Romance Books To Sweep You Off Your Feet

 Slightly Dangerous by Mary Balogh

-Set in London’s high society, Christine finds herself in a precarious situation when her brother unexpectedly inherits a title.
+Christine finds herself in a precarious situation when her brother unexpectedly inherits a title.
 Suddenly thrust into the spotlight, she becomes the target of unwanted attention and begins questioning her place in this new world of privilege.
-But the arrival of Wulfric Bedwyn, the Duke of Bewcastle, truly turns her world upside down.
+But the arrival of Wulfric Bedwyn, the Duke of Bewcastle, turns her world upside down.

-With every turn of the page, Slightly Dangerous immerses us in a world of secrets, scandals, and forbidden love.
-Balogh’s ability to evoke the nuances of the Regency period immerses readers in the grandeur and elegance of the era.
-From glittering ballrooms to scandalous liaisons, the intricacies of society are expertly brought to life, providing a rich backdrop for Christine and Wulfric’s journey.
+Slightly Dangerous is an unputdownable historical romances that immerses you in a world of secrets, scandals, and forbidden love.
+From glittering ballrooms to scandalous liaisons, the intricacies of society are expertly brought to life.

 It Happened One Autumn by Lisa Kleypas